 How Do I Choose The Best Sunglasses For My Eyes?

-Even if you already own a pair of sunglasses, you may need to invest in a better set this year if you want to protect your eyes from UV exposure.
-Much like sunscreen, not all sunglasses block UV lights as effectively as others; currently, the best sunglasses you can purchase have a transmission factor of only 10% – 30% (meaning that no more than 10 – 30% of sunlight reaches your eyes).
+Even if you already own a pair of sunglasses, you may need to invest in a better set this year to protect your eyes from UV exposure, visible light, blue light, and ultraviolet light (UV) radiation.
+Not all sunglasses effectively block these harmful lights like sunscreen does.
+The best sunglasses have a transmission factor of only 10% - 30%, meaning they allow no more than 10% - 30% of sunlight to reach your eyes.

 Protect Your Eyes Now For Better Eye Health Tomorrow